tidymodels/textrecipes/tests/testthat/_snaps/tokenize_sentencepiece.md

     Condition
       Error in `step_tokenize_sentencepiece()`:
       Caused by error in `prep()`:
-      ! `vocabulary_size` of 10 is too small for column `text1` which has a unique character count of 23.
+      !
+The `vocabulary_size` of 10 is too small for column `text1` which has a unique character count of 23.

 # bake method errors when needed non-standard role columns are missing